 Supplier: DuPont

 Description: RYNITE® combines the performance benefits of both PET and PBT, offering high stiffness, strength, and thermal resistance.
-It’s designed for use in electrical insulation, lighting, and automotive applications.
+It’s designed for use in electrical insulation, lighting fixtures, and automotive applications.
 Glass-reinforced grades offer improved dimensional stability and durability.

 Product Name: TICONA DURANEX®